-This article was last updated Mar 25, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 22, 2020.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 - Types of credit report errors

 - How to dispute a credit report error

 - The bottom line

 A credit report reflects your history with different types of accounts, including credit cards and loans, as well as any judgments for nonpayment, such as bankruptcies and collection activity.
 Your name (and variations of your name), address (as well as previous addresses), Social Security number and any lender inquiries are also included.
 The three major national credit bureaus — Equifax, Experian and TransUnion — collect and store this information on more than 200 million consumers.